 - Support Pain Points: Your prospects aren’t receiving the support they need at critical stages of the customer journey or sales process

-Viewing customer pain points in these categories allows you to start thinking about how to position your company or product as a solution to your prospects’ problems.
+Viewing customer pain points in these categories allows you to start thinking about how to position your company or product as a solution to your prospects’ problems, and what is needed to keep them happy.
 For example, if your prospects’ pain points are primarily financial, you could highlight the features of your product within the context of a lower monthly subscription plan, or emphasize the increased ROI your satisfied customers experience after becoming a client.

 However, while this method of categorization is a good start, it’s not as simple as identifying price as a pain point before pointing out that your product or service is cheaper than the competition.
 Many prospective customers’ problems are layered and complex, and may combine issues from several of our categories above.
 That’s why you need to view your customers’ pain points holistically, and present your company as a solution to not just one particularly problematic pain point, but as a trusted partner that can help solve a variety of problems.